thedaviddias/bfdes.in/posts/monte-carlo-to-las-vegas.md

 ## Background

 Recently I have been writing an algorithms library while following CS courses to better understand the fundamental data structures that underpin modern computing.
-In the process I have gained an appreciation of the benefits of good API design as well as solid testing strategies.
+In the process, I have gained an appreciation of the benefits of good API design as well as solid testing strategies.

 Most of the time, but not always, the goal of exposing a lean library API and writing DRY code conflicts with that of crafting efficient code.
-Lets look at one such situation that I encountered.
+Let us look at one such situation that I encountered.

-The Monte Carlo class of algorithms are those which we can guarantee terminate in finite time but which may produce an incorrect result now and then.
-A Las Vegas algorithm on the other hand is guaranteed to produce a correct result, but we might only be able to obtain a probabilistic measure of its runtime.
+The Monte Carlo class of algorithms are those which we can guarantee to terminate in finite time, but which may produce an incorrect result now and then.
+A Las Vegas algorithm, on the other hand, is guaranteed to produce a correct result, but we might only be able to obtain a probabilistic measure of its runtime.

-In certain cases it is possible to formulate a Las Vegas variant from the Monte Carlo variant of an algorithm.
+In certain cases, it is possible to formulate a Las Vegas variant from the Monte Carlo variant of an algorithm.

 The Rabin Karp substring search algorithm has this property.
 Suppose substring search algorithms are exposed as functions `f` that accept substrings `p` and return search functions for the text `t`: